csc-training/summerschool/mpi/message-exchange/README.md

 1. Pay close attention to the order in which the sends and receives should happen.

 2. `MPI_Recv` requires a `status` argument, which can be used to obtain 'metadata' about the incoming message.
-This is not necessary in this simple exercise, and you may ignore the status altogether by passing `MPI_STATUS_IGNORE`.
+This is not necessary in this exercise, and you may ignore the status altogether by passing `MPI_STATUS_IGNORE`.
 The `status` argument is investigated further in a later exercise ([Probe message](../probe-message/)).